 In this article, our California criminal defense attorneys will answer the following faqs about attempted murder law:

 - 2. What are the best defenses to attempted murder charges?

 - 4. What are other crimes that can be charged along with attempted murder?

-Attempt murder is trying but failing to kill another human being.2 In California, the two elements of the crime are:
+Attempt murder is trying but failing to kill another human being.2 In California, the two elements of this violent crime are:

 - The defendant took at least one direct (but ineffective) step towards killing another person; and

 - The defendant intended to kill that person (“malice aforethought”).3